-Basic Cage Setup for Terrestrial Frogs and Toads
+Basic Tank Setup for Terrestrial Frogs and Toads

 In this build, I used this Exo Terra terrarium, but you can use an ‘aquarium’ or breeder tank.
 It’s hard to say which is better and what size you need.
 It all comes down to the species and how many you’re keeping.